Powerlifting vs. Weightlifting - What’s the difference?

-The high force, slow speed exercises used by powerlifters are the most effective way of developing pure muscle strength.
+The high-force, slow-speed exercises powerlifters use are the most effective way of developing pure muscle strength.

 Using the common exercise speeds like 2 seconds up and 3 seconds down allows for a much higher level of hypertrophy.
-The time spent under tension is one of the most important factors of achieving hypertrophy in the muscles.
+The time spent under tension is one of the most important factors in muscle hypertrophy.
 The slower the rep speed, the higher the time under tension.

 Weightlifting exercises, however, are an extremely explosive affair.
 This explosive high-speed approach isn’t very good at putting muscles into hypertrophy.
 For this reason, you won’t find many bodybuilders doing weightlifting exercises like the snatch in their program.